-- 6. Notwithstanding the plans hereby approved, prior to first occupation of the development hereby permitted, a Car Park Layout and Management Plan shall have been submitted to and approved in writing by the Local Planning Authority.
+6. Notwithstanding the plans hereby approved, prior to first occupation of the development hereby permitted, a Car Park Layout and Management Plan shall have been submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be fully implemented and made available for use prior to the first occupation of the development and shall thereafter be retained and maintained in accordance with the plan for use at all times.

-Reason: To ensure the development provides for the needs of all occupants and visitors to the site, to ensure the provision of satisfactory facilities for all users of the car park including pedestrians and the mobility and visually impaired and to comply with SPD14 Parking Standards, Policy CP9 of the City Plan Part One and Policy DM33 of the City Plan Part Two. - 7.
-Notwithstanding the approved plans, the development hereby permitted shall not be occupied until details of secure cycle parking facilities for the occupants of, and visitors to, the development have been submitted to and approved in writing by the Local Planning Authority.
-The approved facilities shall be fully implemented and made available for use prior to the first occupation of the development and shall thereafter be retained for use at all times.
+Reason: To ensure the development provides for the needs of all occupants and visitors to the site, to ensure the provision of satisfactory facilities for all users of the car park including pedestrians and the mobility and visually impaired and to comply with SPD14 Parking Standards, Policy CP9 of the City Plan Part One and Policy DM33 of the City Plan Part Two.

-Reason: To ensure that satisfactory facilities for the parking of cycles are provided and to encourage travel by means other than private motor vehicles and to comply with policy DM33 of Brighton & Hove City Plan Part 2, and SPD14: Parking Standards. - disabled car parking provision for the occupants of, and visitors to, the development has been submitted to and approved in writing by the Local Planning Authority.
+7. The development hereby permitted shall not be first occupied until details of disabled car parking provision for the occupants of, and visitors to, the development has been submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be fully implemented and made available for use prior to the first occupation of the development and shall thereafter be retained for use at all times.

-Reason: To ensure the development provides for the needs of disabled staff and visitors to the site and to comply with policy DM36 of Brighton & Hove City Plan
+Reason: To ensure the development provides for the needs of disabled staff and visitors to the site and to comply with policy DM36 of Brighton & Hove City Plan Part 2, and SPD14: Parking Standards